Information Technology

 Responsibilities

-• Maintaining the approval justification for each WCD/mobile phone device and service issued or approved.
+• The justification and approval for each MCD and service issued or approved.

-The individual assigned a WCD (primary user) is responsible for:
+The individual assigned a MCD (primary user) is responsible for:

-• Ensuring the WCD is used for business functions.
+• Ensuring the MCD is used for official Institute business.

-• Using reasonable care to prevent damage to the WCD.
+• Using reasonable care to prevent damage to or loss of the MCD.

 • Reporting personal usage that results in additional charges to the Institute.